icatcherplus/icatcher_plus/README.md

 # Output format

-Currently we supports 3 output formats, though further formats can be added upon request.
+Currently we support 3 output formats, though further formats can be added upon request.

 - **raw_output:** a file where each row will contain the frame number, the class prediction and the confidence of that prediction seperated by a comma
 - **compressed:** a npz file containing two numpy arrays, one encoding the predicted class (n x 1 int32) and another the confidence (n x 1 float32) where n is the number of frames.
 This file can be loaded into memory using the numpy.load function.
 For the map between class number and name see test.py ("predict_from_video" function).